hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 these terms to pose the optimisation problem for style transfer.

 TODO: Fill out this section with the following notes, incorporating whatever theory that is not covered inline in the final notebook.
+This corresponds to slides 37--39 of the talk.

 - Summarise the Gatys, et al. paper for the core ideas (and a sketch of the solution methodology):